Tuvia Tzafir

-Tuvia Tzafir (טוביה צפיר; born December 31, 1945) is an Israeli actor, comedian, television presenter, singer and entertainer.
+Tuvia Tzafir (טוביה צפיר; born 31 December 1945) is an Israeli actor, comedian, television presenter and singer.

 Biography

 Tzafir was born in Tel Aviv as Tuvia Kozlowski.
 He grew up in a traditionalist home of Jewish immigrants from Poland who lived in the Florentin district of south Tel Aviv.
 During the early 1960s, Tzafir got his show business breakthrough when he served in the IDF Nahal entertainment troupe.
 Since then he has become one of Israel's biggest TV, cinema, and stage entertainers, particularly humor and satire television and stage shows.